bootkernel/golang/README.md

 <code>brew install golang</code> <br>

-To setup the workspace directory, you need to have the name of the workspace and then inside it should be a directory named src in which the .go program will reside.
+To setup the workspace directory, you need to have the name of the workspace which in this case is the go directory, inside it should be a directory named src in which the .go program will reside.
 The structure looks like this, <br>

 ![tree](https://github.com/bootkernel/golang/blob/master/Screen%20Shot%202019-06-19%20at%208.17.37%20PM.png)